Pennsylvania Was 5th Best At Fighting COVID-19 According To New Study

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – Pennsylvania had the fifth most effective response to COVID-19 in the country, according to a new study.READ MORE: Pa.
-Governor Tom Wolf Receives Second COVID-19 Vaccine Shot
+PITTSBURGH (KDKA) – Pennsylvania had the fifth most effective response to COVID-19 in the country, according to a new study.READ MORE: Manhunt Intensifies For Suspect Involved In Deadly Westmoreland Co.
+Double Shooting

-SYKES, a business process outsourcing company, says it took into account factors like weekly percent positivity, hospital admissions and vaccine admissions.READ MORE: COVID-19 In Pennsylvania: State Health Department Reports 872 New Cases, 17 Additional Deaths
+SYKES, a business process outsourcing company, says it took into account factors like weekly percent positivity, hospital admissions and vaccine admissions.READ MORE: Braddock Chief Suspects Organized Fraud Ring Operation After KDKA Investigation Into PPP Loans

 Pennsylvania ranks the fifth most effective at responding to COVID-19, falling behind Hawaii, Maryland, Washington and Connecticut.

-The top three least effective states are Georgia, Oklahoma and Kentucky.MORE NEWS: Tax Refunds Delayed As May 17 Filing Deadline Arrives
+The top three least effective states are Georgia, Oklahoma and Kentucky.MORE NEWS: How To Maintain Healthy Relationships, Exercise Proper Etiquette With Your Neighbors

 You can read the full report here.